Tokoroa: Y.M.C.A Sports Centre

+Governance

+South Waikato District Council provides local governance services and amenities for Tokoroa, and is where the councils head office is located.
+Tokoroa is part of the Taupō electorate and has been represented by Louise Upston since 2008.

 Transportation

 Cycling

 Tokoroa has a number of cycleways which link the town centre with the outlying suburbs.
 These cycleways consist of a mixture of dedicated cycle lanes and mixed-use cycle/walk ways.
-There is an extensive cycleway from Browning Street, Tokoroa that leads to Kinleith which has extensive views of the town and the Kinleith mill.
+There is an extensive cycleway from Browning Street, Tokoroa that leads to Kinleith which provides views of the town and the Kinleith mill.

-Public roads and general access
+State Highways and public roads

 New Zealand's main arterial route, State Highway 1, runs through Tokoroa's eastern edge.
 Tokoroa is also accessible from the south-west via State Highway 32 (via Maraetai Road).
 Tokoroa is also a non-traffic light controlled zone.

 Tokoroa is served by national bus (coachline) services such as Intercity (New Zealand) and Naked Bus, operating on various routes along State Highway 1.

+Public transport

+The Tokoroa Urban Connector bus service was established in June 2015, running a circuit route within Tokoroa, in addition to a district wide circuit connecting with Tīrau, Putāruru and Litchfield.
+Having previously been contracted to Go Bus, in October 2022 services were rebranded under the name South Waikato Urban Connector when Tranzit Coachlines were awarded a contract to run services.
+Current weekday routes servicing Tokoroa include the 30 Tokoroa Circuit, 31 District Connector and the 32 Tokoroa Connector.
+The 37 Tokoroa to Taupō services the town twice a week, providing a public transport connection to the town via Mangakino.

 Railway

 The Kinleith Branch line runs through Tokoroa on its route between Waharoa on the East Coast Main Trunk line, and its terminus at the Kinleith Mill to the south of the town.
 Most freight trains on the line travel between the Kinleith and the Port of Tauranga.
-There have never been any passenger services on the line.
-Also, there was no longer a station, or rail-freight yard in Tokoroa, where once they existed, until a container terminal opened in 2015.

-Previous to the construction of the Kinleith Mill, and the current Kinleith Branch line, a private bush tramway operated by the Taupo Totara Timber (TTT) Company, used to operate along the route of the present line along its path between Putāruru and the company's mill at Mokai, near Taupo.
+The line was rebuilt based on the TTT Railway in 1952, and since then has carried only freight traffic.
+A container terminal opened in 2015.

+Taupo Totara Timber Company Railway

+In the early 1900s the Taupo Totara Timber Company (TTT) built a 51 mi railway between its sawmilling centre at Mokai (near Taupō). and Putāruru, where it connected with the NZ Government Railway.
+The TTT line crossed the Tokoroa Plains, passing through the area that has become the town of Tokoroa.